ChrisBaker-dev/TerminalApplication/README.md

 ```

 **If you are having issues with this command you may need to check your gem paths**

+### Hardware Requirements
+This application should run on all platforms.
+No known hardware requirements.

 ## How to get an IEX API Key